in2code-de/powermail/Documentation/ForEditors/AddANewForm/Index.rst

  - :Type:
       Letters only
    :Description:
-      If turned on, visitor can only fill in letters (no space or numbers allowed)
+      If turned on, visitor can only fill in letters (no space, no numbers, no special characters, no umlauts and no accent allowed)
    :Examples:
       ::